zeatful/liquibase/README.md

     </changeSet>
 ```

-* DBMS - allows you to target a changeset to a specific database type, for supported types refer to [Database Support](#databasesupport)
+* dbms - allows you to target a changeset to a specific database type, for supported types refer to [Database Support](#databasesupport)

 ```xml
     <changeSet id="2" dbms="oracle" author="efoster">
 ```

 * Context - allow you to set a context in which the changeset should run, for instance they can reflect environments, so you could target a changeset to only run locally or in a managed environment
+    * They also allow you to specify logic on the changeset to trigger whether they should be executed during runtime

 ```xml
     <changeSet id="2" author="bob" context="test">